Polygon Chain Fees

 How POLTRACK Measures Fees

-POLTRACK reads Polygon PoS blocks and receipts, computes fee components, and aggregates them into daily records.
+POLTRACK reads Polygon Chain blocks and receipts, computes fee components, and aggregates them into daily records.

 The simplified model is: